thesumitsuryawanshi/bottom_navigation_bar_trial/README.md

 - view binding in fragment
 - anomations betwn fragments
-- bottom navigation view  [navbar controller which controls the change in fragments(tabs like feed,profile,chats,home)  ]
+- bottom navigation bar   [bottom navbar controller which controls the change in fragments(tabs like feed,profile,chats,home)  ]